Lindås Municipality: Coat of arms

 The coat of arms was granted on 4 May 1979 and it was in use until 1 January 2020 when the municipality was dissolved.
 The blazon is "Gules, a linden tree eradicated argent" (På raud grunn eit kvitt lindetre).
 This means the arms have a red field (background) and the charge is a leaf-covered linden tree (Tilia × europaea) with its bare roots showing.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design is a canting arms since the name of the municipality refers to a linden tree.
 The arms were designed by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had eight parishes (sokn) within the municipality of Lindås.
+The Church of Norway had eight parishes (sokn) within Lindås Municipality.
 It is part of the Nordhordland prosti (deanery) in the Diocese of Bjørgvin.